the-expanse/SideQuestWiki/Windows-7-Support.md

+## Windows 7 is not officially supported
+The below information is provided as is and without warranty.
+SideQuest does not support windows 7 but we have had reports that it can work.
+The most difficult part is usually the driver installation which we go into more detail on below.

 ## This guide is for Windows 7 manual installation

 Windows 7 systems have a good chance to install SideQuest but you will need to install the drivers needed for SideQuest manually.